aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Task 2: Connect to the Test VMs using RDP

+In this task, your connecting to the Test VM using RDP.

 1. On the Azure Portal home page, select **Virtual Machines**.

 1. Select **ManufacturingVM**.